csstransky/cs4500-eau2/report/doc.md

 + Should a DataFrame split its data into different chunks across Nodes (all done in the background), or should we instead make many Keys of smaller DataFrames to split our read-in data?
 Will our DataFrame functionality stay the same and keep constant "integrity" (all on 1 node)?
 + (Somewhat answered on Piazza) Can we use the C++ version of Map?
++ What is the average size of the SoR file we will need to stores?
+100MB?
+1GB?
+100GB?

 ## Status
 Most of the old code has been migrated (all code that will be used), tests have been written for all of this code, and everything valgrinds nicely.